ahmedramy05/ahmedramy05/README.md

 #  About Me:
-Computer science student at the GIU who's currently working on creating a database and a website for an educational platform and a cpp card programming game.
+A computer science student at the GIU.

 ## 🌐 Socials: